kdeldycke/awesome-engineering-team-management/readme.md

 - [Developers spend most of their time figuring the system out](https://lepiter.io/feenk/developers-spend-most-of-their-time-figuri-9q25taswlbzjc5rsufndeu0py/) - “A hand drawn picture about the current system is a belief.
 Decisions should never be based on beliefs.
 Not in engineering. (…) As software is highly contextual we cannot predict specific problems.
 We can only predict classes of problems.”
 And that's why it is hard to estimate software projects: because developer's main activity is a long process of deducting the assumptions a system is built on.

+- [Software effort estimation is mostly fake research](https://shape-of-code.com/2021/01/17/software-effort-estimation-is-mostly-fake-research/) - “The NASA dataset contains 93 rows (that is not a typo, there is no power-of-ten missing), COCOMO 63 rows, Desharnais 81 rows, and (…) the China dataset contains 499 rows.”

 ### Tickets

 - [There Are No Bugs, Just TODOs](https://almad.blog/essays/no-bugs-just-todos/) - Issue trackers needs to materialize ownership, queue position, state, task breakdown and aggressive closing.
 Priority, ticket type, software version, severity and long-life tickets are anti-patterns.